 - Agencies can be confident that they are hiring someone who has achieved a foundational level of accomplishment in reflective practice and supervision

 Who Should Apply for the IC3RPS?

 Multidisciplinary practitioners, supervisors, and trainers who already use or are interested in expanding reflective practice and supervision in their community, agency, and program roles will benefit from obtaining an International Certificate of Core Competency in Reflective Practice and Supervision.
-These individuals work in settings including:
+The IC3RPS is for Reflective Practice providers who are likely not doing direct service or are not interested in applying for the IFECMH Transdisciplinary Mental Health Practitioners or IFECMH Mental Health Specialist endorsements and RPF I/II or RPMentor.
+Applicants may work in settings which include:

 - Head Start